kubernetes-client/python/doc/source/usage.rst

 .. literalinclude:: ../../examples/create_deployment.py

-The following example demostrates how to create, update and delete deployments without the need to read a file from the disk:
+The following example demonstrates how to create, update and delete deployments without the need to read a file from the disk:

 .. literalinclude:: ../../examples/deployment_examples.py